Satishpnc/Specflow-Ui-Api/README.md

 # Specflow-Ui-Api
-UI tests for SuperHeros and SUperVillain project
+UI tests for SuperHeros and SuperVillain project

 UI Technical Stack Used:
 C#,